Studio Etiquette/FAQs

 Will I get a good workout from belly dancing?

-Belly dancing is an awesome way to increase core strength, tone and sculpt, improve posture and poise and build your stamina.
+This dance is an awesome way to increase core strength, tone and sculpt, improve posture and poise and build your stamina.
 It is a medium level aerobic exercise.
 All the upper and lower body isolation work and combinations/sequences of steps are also fantastic exercise for the brain!
 Bellydance builds stamina, coordination, grace and poise and so much more.

-Before starting any new workout or physical activity you should talk to your doctor to make sure you are healthy enough to start bellydance classes.
+Before starting any new workout or physical activity you should talk to your doctor to make sure you are healthy enough to start classes.
 We think you'll find that most physicians will encourage you to start.

-Will I feel comfortable with my body?
+Will Bellydance make me feel more comfortable with my body?

 That depends mainly on you.
 Lots of women struggle with this issue and we believe Bellydance is the perfect catalyst to help you love and appreciate your body more.
-Moving in the Bellydancer way builds body awareness and self confidence over time.
+Moving in the Bellydance way definitely builds body awareness and self confidence over time.
 How quickly that happens is really up to you.
 Our major message is that you embrace the body you have, honor it and let it enjoy the movements.

-Can I belly dance if I'm pregnant?
+Can I dance if I'm pregnant?

 It is a perfectly healthy form of exercise for the mom-to-be, but of course always get approval from your physician.
 In the third trimester we advise you to exclude shimmies, hip drops and fast travelling steps from your class and stick to the very soft, and soothing movements...figure 8's are great for the reproductive system and your digestive organs.
 And undulations are wonderful strengthen your abdominal muscles for the baby's delivery.
 Many of our students who are new moms have told us how useful their belly dancing skills were during labor.